thenativeweb/roboter/README.md

 ## Running quality assurance

-Since this is the roboter, we can't just `npx roboter`.
-But we still want to use the roboter to quality test itself.
+Since this is roboter itself, we can't just run `npx roboter`.
+But we still want to use roboter to quality test itself.
 So we run:

 ```shell
 $ npm run roboter
 ```

-You can use all the sub-commands and flags the roboter supports.
+You can use all the sub-commands and flags roboter supports.